thoth-station/adviser/docs/source/predictors/mcts.rst

 .. note::

-  The exploration and exploitation phase is balanced using an annealing schedule, see :ref:`reinforcement learning intro section <rl_balancing>` for more info.
+  The exploration and exploitation phase is balanced using an annealing schedule.
+The balance factor can be parametrized using ``temperature_coefficient`` parameter that can be supplied to the predictor. see :ref:`reinforcement learning intro section <rl_balancing>` for more info.

 The second figure shows how software stacks produced by resolver increased they